 Why I Switched From Tampons to Menstrual Cup

-1. There can be major health benefits.
+1. They have major health benefits.

 Think about how often you need to change your tampon — most recommendations say you should use them for no longer than eight hours.
-In contrast, most menstrual cups can stay in for up to 12 hours before being emptied and rinsed… That being said, you may need to empty a cup more often if your flow is at its heaviest, but you can use the same cup for your heaviest and lightest days.
+In contrast, most menstrual cups can stay in your vagina for up to 12 hours before being emptied and rinsed… That being said, you may need to empty a cup more often if your flow is at its heaviest, but you can use the same cup for your heaviest and lightest days.
 You are actually likely to have fewer leaks with a properly inserted menstrual cup than with tampons or pads.
 That means fewer uncomfortable moments searching for a bathroom.

 3. It’s definitely cheaper and more eco-friendly.

 Think about how many tampons you use per period, then calculate how much you spend a year on tampons.
 Switching to a single cup could save you money and cut down on waste.